-- All international students must register with the Primary Designated School Official (PDSO) upon arrival in the United States before the start of every term.
+- All international students must register with the Principal Designated School Official (PDSO) upon arrival in the United States before the start of every term.
 (Contact Admissions at 719-587-7712 for more info.)
 Returning students must check in with the PDSO as well.
 Please bring the following documents with you:

 Valid Passport - A passport is basically a permit from your home country to allow you to leave and reenter your own country.
 You must have a valid passport (with a validity date for at least six months after your proposed date of entry) for travel into the United States.
 Do not allow the validity of your passport to expire; at least six months validity beyond your entry date.
 It is your responsibility to maintain a valid passport.